-All Master of Research core units are run during regular daytime hours (9am - 5pm, Monday to Friday).
+All Master of Research core units are run during regular daytime hours (8am - 6pm, Monday to Friday).
+Online sessions will be available from 2021.
 Evening or weekend classes are not available.

 Most electives are also expected to run during the day, however, they are managed by the relevant School or Institute delivering the unit and you should refer to the handbook or contact the unit coordinator for more information.

 If you fail a core unit, you will be required to re-enrol in that unit and complete it again.
 You must successfully complete all three core units (including meeting any assessment threshold marks) before you can progress to the research year.

 If you fail an elective unit, you can re-enrol in that elective again or choose to complete a different elective.